 - "Getting Started" guide to setting up your individual PACER account (attorney filers)

-Each filer may need to UPGRADE their PACER account.
+Each filer must have an UPGRADED PACER ACCOUNT.
 If you already have your own PACER account, but it is not upgraded, please upgrade it now.
 See "How do I know if I have an upgraded PACER account?" below.

 Each filer will need to link their PACER account to their CURRENT CM/ECF account.
 This must be completed on or after December 6th after the court goes live on NextGen CM/ECF.